Arjun-08/DNA-Language-Models-for-Mutation-Classification-Identifying-Benign-and-Harmful-VariantS/README.md

 | + Ensemble (ΔLL) | + ΔLL score | ✅ | ✅ | 82.3% | 0.7828 | 0.4242 |
 | Transformer (MLM+CLS) | 256 bp | ✅ | ✅ | 82.0% | ~ | 0.00 (imbalanced) |

+The low F1 score is due to class imbalance, since benign variants dominate, the model rarely predicts pathogenic ones, leading to poor precision and recall for that class.
 ---

 ##  How to Run